Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Fitting Bayesian ARD Models

-{We illustrate the results of these PPCs for our simulated datasets and the models we have fit for $m=0,1,3,5,10$.
-In Figure~\ref{fig:latent_ppc_all} we show these checks for each of the four models fitted to the synthetic latent space data while in Figure~\ref{fig:mccarty_ppc_all} we repeat this for the synthetic \citet{mccarty2001comparing} data.
+We illustrate the results of these PPCs for our simulated datasets and the models we have fit for $m=0,1,3,5,10$.
+In Figure~\ref{fig:latent_ppc_all} we show these checks for each of the four models fit to the synthetic latent space data while in Figure~\ref{fig:mccarty_ppc_all} we repeat this for the synthetic \citet{mccarty2001comparing} data.
 In each case we show the 95\% posterior intervals of the proportion of times $y_{ik}=m$ for this range of values of $m$, with a separate interval for each subpopulation.
 If these intervals agree with the true proportion in the data then they should overlap the dashed gray line.
 We show posterior intervals which do not contain the true value in red (and those which do in blue) in each plot.
 As we increase the complexity of our fitted model we see that more of these intervals agree with the true value.
 In each case the intervals under fitting the true model align most closely with the real proportions.
 While this provides an important graphical tool to assess model fit, in both cases we see large agreement in the PPCs from the true model and the (simpler) overdispersed model.

-In \citet{zheng_how_2006}, these posterior predictive checks for $m=9$ are especially useful, as the call attention to a ``heaping'' effect.
+In \citet{zheng_how_2006}, these posterior predictive checks for $m=9$ are especially useful, as they call attention to a ``heaping'' effect.
 This effect commonly occurs in real data and describes the phenomenon that respondents are more likely to answer with round numbers (e.g., 5 or 10).
 Since both our synthetic datasets are simulated directly from ARD models, they will not exhibit this behavior.
-For real data, computing PPCs for near-round numbers (e.g., 9 or 11) can be particularly useful for diagnosing poor model fit.}
+For real data, computing PPCs for near-round numbers (e.g., 9 or 11) can be particularly useful for diagnosing poor model fit.

-{\paragraph{Surrogate Residuals} The recent work of \citet{laga2023correlated} has also considered Bayesian model checking for fitting ARD models, proposing to use surrogate residuals.
+{As highlighted above}, the recent work of \citet{laga2023correlated} has also considered Bayesian model checking for fitting ARD models, proposing to use surrogate residuals.
 These can be computed for Bayesian models using samples from the posterior predictive distribution. \citet{laga2023correlated} used these residuals to examine the impact of covariates in their Bayesian NSUM model.
-Like the PPCs considered above, these provide an important tool to assess if a fitted model is reasonable.}
+Like the PPCs considered above, these provide an important tool to assess if a fitted model is reasonable.